Barfell 32mm Rigid Intake Hose

 - The compressor intake and hose or pipe should be positioned to take advantage of available ventilation and the ‘heavier than air’ qualities of CO.
 Where possible compressors and hoses should be located off decks and out of wells or holds.
 As a guide, when operated from an open dory, the inlet should be at least 1.5m above the exhaust outlet.

-- An inspection should be made of the intake hose prior to use and monitored during use to identify any defects in hoses or couplings and eliminating kinks.
+- An inspection should be made of the intake hose prior to use, and monitored during use, to identify any defects in hoses or couplings and eliminating kinks.
 Particular attention should be given to the wear and loosening effects caused by engine vibration.

 - Make sure that the intake hose is routed, positioned and secured to ensure that there is no possibility of contact with hot, moving or vibrating parts.
 Where any section of the pipe or hose can be melted, crushed or otherwise damaged whilst in use, the section should be constructed of a suitable metal pipe or tube.
 This is to avoid damage that may allow fumes and combustion gases to enter the diver’s air intake.

-- Ensure divers, standby persons and attendants are trained to recognize the symptoms of carbon monoxide poisoning and what actions to take should CO poisoning be suspected.
+- Ensure divers, standby persons and attendants are trained to recognise the symptoms of carbon monoxide poisoning and what actions to take should CO poisoning be suspected.
 Divers who surface for no apparent reason, bob up and down near the surface and bottom again, or show other erratic or unusual behaviour, may be confused.

 - Standby persons or attendants should have current training in CPR.
 Oxygen resuscitation and therapy equipment, suitable for non-breathing and breathing persons should be immediately available at the dive site with person(s) currently trained in its use.